edmundmiller/edmundmiller.dev/src/content/post/personal-analytics.md

 ## Conclusion

 In summary, Umami is emerging as a strong contender.
-I'm going to use Plausible's free month to test Plausible, Umami, and GoatTracker together for a week or two since I've got it set up.
+I'm going to use Plausible's free month to test Plausible, Umami, and GoatCounter together for a week or two since I've got it set up.
 Sorry for the slight performance hit for anyone reading this! 😬

+## **Update**

+Figured out GoatCounter added the ability to have multiple website under one login.
+This fixed my only grip with GoatCounter

+From the settings page:

+> Sites

+> Add GoatCounter to multiple websites by creating new sites.
+All sites will share the same users, and logins, but are otherwise completely separate.
+The current site’s settings are copied on creation, but are independent afterwards.

+> You can add as many as you want.